Search

 Our Partners

 Our collaboration with Guardian Project enabled us to launch our Save (Share, Archive, Verify, Encrypt) app.
-The partnership provided us with the technologists and usability expertise we needed to make Save an easy-to-use, secure archiving tool that empowers users to circumvent threats to free speech such as device confiscation, network blocking, doxxing, surveillance, and more.
+The partnership provided us with the technologists and usability expertise we needed to make Save an easy-to-use, secure archiving tool that empowers users to circumvent threats to privacy such as device confiscation, network blocking, doxxing, surveillance, and more.

 Volunteers and In-Kind Support